 In this context, it seems quite easy to conclude that if you have obtained better results during the first or second period of time it is because the version tested during that period is better than the other.

 Well, I’m sorry to tell you that’s not a good idea.
 To begin with, the quantity and quality of traffic that reaches your website can vary between days and weeks.
 The same page can one day or week convert 15% and the next day or week 12%.

 This change may be due to factors totally unrelated to your website (economic climate, the mood of your visitors, etc).
 For example, thanks to a tweet that goes viral you increase traffic on your website.
 But the type of traffic is of less quality and after reaching your website, it converts less.
 Another example: you launch a new ad on Google with an offer and the percentage of visitors who come to your website through the ad and then convert is very high.

 Therefore, the only way to take into account all these factors is to perform an A/B test where each variant is shown to a proportional number of visitors during the same period.
 By randomly showing the two (or more) versions to visitors in the same week, there is a much greater probability that the results are statistically relevant.

 So forget about doing a before and after test as you will not know for sure how relevant the results are to decide which version is better.

 #2 Finishing The Test Early

-You start collecting results and quickly the variation starts to have more conversions than the original page.
+You start collecting results and quickly the variant starts to have more conversions than the original page.
 Why waste time?
-Why not make a quick change and make the new variation permanent?
+Why not make a quick change and make the new variant permanent?
 This will increase conversions faster…